Best 17 Eastern European Software Developers

 Nationality: Romanian

-Ionică (Johnny B.) is a web developer famous for the sheer number of open-source projects he has published on GitHub.
+Ionică (Johnny B.) is a web developer known mostly for the sheer volume of open source he’s shipped on GitHub.

 “Back in 2011, I started learning C#, which I was very excited about at the time.
 Naturally, I had many questions.
 I’d heard that StackOverflow was a good place to ask them, so I decided to try.
 Unfortunately, my first question was terrible – it received a few downvotes, was closed, and quickly deleted.
 Back then, the StackOverflow community wasn’t friendly to newcomers, but I didn’t give up.
 I learned how to ask better questions and it paid off.”